 Barclaycard recently announced that they are now including your FICO score for free with you account.
 When you sign up for the Barclaycard Arrival™ World MasterCard®, you will now automatically get your FICO score for free.
 This will help you understand where you are with your credit score and can be really useful when needing to get a loan.
 They also provide awesome travel insurance when you make travel purchases.

 Since I have the Upromise MasterCard, I really know and love the simple interface that Barclay’s has created.
 When you log in, you can easily see how many miles you have accrued, what your balance is and when your payment is due.
 There is nothing complicated about it.
 Simple to use and easy to redeem your miles.

 The Arrival card also comes with a little spicier version coupled with an annual fee.
-This is the card that I have in my wallet.
+This is the card that I have in my wallet and has just been renamed to the Barclaycard Arrival Plus™ World Elite MasterCard®.
 The current fee is $89, but that fee is being waived for the first year.
 With this card, you can earn 2x miles on every purchase you make.
 It doesn’t matter the category.
 You just get 2x the miles on each and every purchase.
 This is the reason why I enjoy the card.
-It is a MasterCard, so acceptance is wide and vast.
+It is a MasterCard®, so acceptance is wide and vast.

 $400 worth of travel rewards Actually, this equals close to $500 once you reach the threshold and get the rebate!.